An introduction by Founder Jenny Thrasher

 All That We Are® (ATWA) is changing how society responds to mental health, emotional crises, and suicide.
 By challenging the traditional path of health and wellness, we're making it possible for everyone to live a life they love.

 Founder, Jenny Thrasher, has a B.A. in Psychology, extensive training as a crisis counselor, and is a public educator on crisis and suicide prevention.
-With the knowledge she'd gained over her career and her own firsthand experiences, she founded ATWA with an inspiring mission: to help people heal by living a life they love — something traditional suicide prevention practices have failed to do.
+With the knowledge she'd gained over her career and her own firsthand experiences, she founded ATWA with an inspiring vision: to help people heal by living a life they love — something traditional suicide prevention practices have failed to do.

 Jenny has successfully implemented her approach in communities and organizations across the U.S. and Canada, Costa Rica, Colombia, Panama, Sudan, Italy, Dubai, the U.K., Australia, and Ireland.